 Listed below are eligibility criteria for nominees.
 They must:

-- Teach mathematics or science (including computer science) in grades seven through twelve in a public or private school in California.
+- Teach mathematics or science (including computer science) in kindergarten through grade six in a public or private school in California.

 - Hold at least a bachelor's degree from an accredited institution.